QubitPi/general-relativity/README.md

 - Does gigantic celestial object, such as Black Hole, permit spacetime travelling into the future for humanities?
 - Is there [another universe/world](https://youtu.be/GQTq1kufCLk?si=oOykmrp9u6xt-iJ0) that obeys a different philosophical system?

-Astrophysics, thus, is my favorite branch of Physics and __those who masters General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__ as well
+Quantum and Astrophysics are my favorite branches of Physics.
+Their mysterious connection through black hole's Singularity keeps my curiosity high every day.
+Not only that, __those who master General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__ as well

 I, hereby, present my ongoing effort of
-[__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the "Math" behind our universe
+[__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the Math behind our universe

 <div align="center">
     <a href="https://youtu.be/Z6Jt4lCe8_I?si=n6opy2Ljv6Uqf80A"><img src="./img/black-hole.png" width="50%"></a>